 The two most common file types shared online today are photos and videos.
 And both file types have one thing in common that can give away a lot more information than you might think.
 That’s metadata.

-Metadata is valuble to them.
-They collect it and add it next to your likes, comments, your network of ‘friends’ etc in order to profile you.
+Metadata is valuable to them.
+They collect it and add it next to your likes, comments, your network of ‘friends’ etc., to profile you.

 - Debian, Ubuntu, Mint, Kali

 sudo pacman -S perl-image-exiftool

 macOS: you can install it via Homebrew with